-This in the eighth in a series of blog posts about Cognitive Behavioural Therapy formulations.
-This blog will focus on Cognitive Behavioural Therapy formulation for specific phobia.
+This in the eighth in a series of blog posts about Cognitive Behavioural Therapy for a range of issues.
+This blog will focus on Cognitive Behavioural Therapy for specific phobia.

 1. What is Specific Phobia?